github/codespaces-react/README.md

-# GitHub Codespaces ♥️ React
+# GitHub Codespaces ♥️ React Test

 Welcome to your shiny new Codespace running React!
 We've got everything fired up and running for you to explore React.